Iraq: Twin suicide bombing kills dozens in Baghdad | DW | 21.01.2021

-Two suicide bombers have killed over 20 people at a market in Iraq's capital city.
-Many more people have been injured.
+Two suicide bombers have killed over 20 people at a busy market in Iraq's capital city.
+Dozens more were injured.

-Two suicide blasts a market in central Baghdad on Thursday killed at least 21 people, according to initial reports.
+Two suicide blasts a market in central Baghdad on Thursday killed at least 28 people, according to the Iraqi military.

+A further 73 people were injured, Major General Kadhem Bohan, the head of Iraq's civil defense unit told reporters.

 It was a rare attack in the Iraqi capital.
 The city has seen almost no such bombings since the military defeat of Islamic State in Iraq in 2017.